sugarlabs/musicblocks/guide/README.md

 When the *Pitch Slider* block is clicked, the *Pitch Slider* widget is initialized.
 The widget will have one column for each *Sine* block in the clamp.
-Every column has a slider that can be used to move go up or down in frequency, continuously or in intervals of 1/12th of the starting frequency.
-For continuous case mouse is used.
+Every column has a slider that can be used to move up or down in frequency, continuously or in intervals of 1/12th of the starting frequency.
+The mouse is used to move the frequency up and down continuously.
 Buttons are used for intervals.
 Arrow keys can also be used to move up and down, or between columns.